The Evolution of Turbulence Producing Motions in the ABL Across a Natural Roughness Transition: Results

 \subsection{IBL Development and Turbulence Within}

-We briefly summarize the key findings of our prior work~\cite{cooke2024mesoscale} that are relevant to the study described herein.
-We first calculate the $\delta_i$ downstream of the roughness transition using Equation~\ref{eqn:delta_ibl}, at ten streamwise log-spaced stations from $\hat{x}_1 = 50$ m to $\hat{x}_{10} = 5751$ m (Fig.~\ref{fig:iblRSS}a).
+We first calculate the {IBL height} downstream of the roughness transition using Equation~\ref{eqn:delta_ibl}, at ten streamwise log-spaced stations from $\hat{x}_1 = 50$ m to $\hat{x}_{10} = 5751$ m (Fig.~\ref{fig:iblRSS}).
 Wall-normal elevations are probed at equal intervals, between $0-400$ m, for $\langle u'u'\rangle$.
 We use the mean velocity at $z = 400$ m -- which is well outside the ABL -- for $U_\infty$ and $\delta$ to normalize $\hat{x}$.

 A correlation of the form given in Equation~\ref{eqn:ibl_corr} is fit to the data, and we use $z_{02} = 10^{-1}$ m, found by~\citeA{gunn2020macro,gunn2021circadian} in the FATE campaign.
 We find the coefficient $a = 0.29$ and the exponent $b = 0.71$.
 Our correlation from the determined values of $\delta_i$ has good agreement with classic scaling models~\cite{elliott1958growth,townsend1965response,antonia1971response,wood1982internal,pendergrass1984dispersion,savelyev2001notes}.
 Additionally, our power-law value, $b$, agrees well with~\citeA{li2021experimental}; using this method, they found values of $a = 0.75$ and $b = 0.77$ for their two datasets in their rough-to-smooth transition study.